empatica/e4link-sample-project-android/README.md

 The sample application implemented in the project has very simple functionalities:

-- It initializes the EmpaLink library with your API key.
+- It initializes the E4link library with your API key.
 - If the previous step is successful, it starts scanning for Empatica devices, till it finds one that can be used with the API key you inserted in the code.
 - When such a device has been found, the app connects to the devices and streams data for 10 seconds, then it disconnects.